OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 In general, the solution will use the following features within Octopus Deploy.

-- [Runbooks](https://octopus.com/runbooks) -> This will be used to spin up and tear down the sandbox for a feature branch.
+- [Runbooks](https://octopus.com/runbooks): This will be used to spin up and tear down the sandbox for a feature branch.
-- [Channels](https://octopus.com/docs/deployment-process/channels) -> Channels allow for different lifecycles in a deployment process.
+- [Channels](https://octopus.com/docs/deployment-process/channels): Channels allow for different lifecycles in a deployment process.
-- [Prompted Variables](https://octopus.com/docs/projects/variables/prompted-variables) -> Allows specific settings (database name, urls, external references, etc.) to be overwritten when using a feature branch.
+- [Prompted Variables](https://octopus.com/docs/projects/variables/prompted-variables): Allows specific settings (database name, URLs, external references, etc.) to be overwritten when using a feature branch.

 ## Conclusion

-You'll often see the phrases "branches" and "trunks" when reading about git workflows.
+You'll often see the phrases "branches" and "trunks" when reading about Git workflows.
 The idea of being a branch is short-lived, after a while, it either merges back to a trunk or pruned.
 The trunk is long-living, it is what branches are, um, branched off of.

 This article proposed treating your testing environments like branches and the staging/production environments like a trunk.
 It is a mind-shift.
 And it is much easier to talk about this rather than actually doing it.
 As I said in the previous section, in my next post, I will provide a guide on configuring CI/CD pipeline using this new workflow.
 It will include both the build server and Octopus Deploy.